elixir-lsp/elixir-ls/README.md

 After each successful build, ElixirLS automatically analyzes the project with Dialyzer and maintains a "manifest" file in .elixir_ls/dialyzer_manifest to store the results of the analysis.
 The initial analysis of a project can take a few minutes, but subsequent analyses are usually very fast, often taking less than a second.
 ElixirLS also looks at your modules' abstract code to determine whether they reference any modules that haven't been analyzed and includes them automatically.

-You can control which warnings are shown using the `elixirLS.dialyzerWarnOpts` setting in your project or IDE's `settings.json`.
-You can find available options in [dialyzer documentation](http://erlang.org/doc/man/dialyzer.html) under the section "Warning options".
+You can control which warnings are shown by using the `elixirLS.dialyzerWarnOpts` setting in your project or IDE's `settings.json`.
+You can find available options in [dialyzer documentation](http://erlang.org/doc/man/dialyzer.html), under the section "Warning options".

 To disable Dialyzer completely, set `elixirLS.dialyzerEnabled` to false.